 You can have a great speech but it will all come to nothing if you can’t land it on the day.
 Here are my thoughts on the three main delivery methods.

-1. Memorise the whole speech – this is not for the feint hearted and as you are usually really busy, finding the time to devote to it proves tricky.
-Also you tend to focus on recalling the words so much that genuine performance is affected.
+1. Memorise the whole speech – this is not for the feint hearted and as fathers of the bride are normally manically busy finding the time to devote to it proves tricky.
+Also you tend to focus on recalling the speech so much that genuine performance is affected.
 A mental block can prove catastrophic.

-2. Cue Cards – this is probably the most popular way for most and does work really well, but you have to know it inside out.
+2. Cue Cards – this is probably the most popular way for most best man speeches and does work really well, but you have to know it inside out.
 Keep reading it every spare minute you have and it will cement itself in your mind.
-Remember the key words that make a funny story or memory really work.
+Remember the key words that make a joke sing.

 3. Reading from a sheet – Contrary to what some may say, this can work really well.
 There are just a few things you need to bear in mind: speak as slowly and purposefully as possible, lots of pauses and LOADS of eye contact.
-Make sure you have something to rest the sheets on as you will be emotional and probably nervous, so that will make them shake.
+Make sure you have something to rest the sheets on as they will be flapping around like crazy if you don’t.